jimmyn/aws-elasticsearch-model/README.md

   excludedFields: ['email']
 });
 ```
-If you want field value to be stored but not indexed or available for search you can set `idex: false` parameter in mapping
+If you want field value to be stored but not indexed or available for search you can set `index: false` parameter in mapping

 ```typescript
 const elasticModel = new ElasticModel({